Kitware/wslink/README.md

 * The first message the client sends should be hello, with the secret key provided by its launcher.
 * Server authenicates the key, and responds with the client ID.
-* If the client send the wrong key or no key, the server responds with an authentication error message.
+* If the client sends the wrong key or no key, the server responds with an authentication error message.

 ### Design